 Orthopedic Spine Center at Miami Valley Hospital

-The Orthopedic Spine Center at Miami Valley Hospital (MVH) is the only Spine Center of Excellence in the Dayton region that offers comprehensive services—from pre-assessment through rehabilitation—all in one location.
+The Orthopedic Spine Center at Miami Valley Hospital (MVH) offers comprehensive services—from pre-assessment through rehabilitation—all in one location.
 We deliver patient-centered care using specialized experience and advanced technology.

 Our Approach to Care